This story follows three third years at Old Palace school —————————

 ‘For the Queen’s wayghters, I cannot as yet synde any convenient romes to place them in, but I will do the best that I can to place them elsewhere; but yf it plese you Sir that I doo remove them, the gromes of the privye chamber, nor Mr. Drewrye, have no other waye to their chambers, but to pass throw that waye.’

 ‘His spelling’s worse than mine!’ she laughed.
 ‘Oh, it’s a hard life – not having enough convenient romes for the wayghters!’ she grinned to herself.
 ‘Right, now I need to find out what order they arrived in the procession.
 Were most of them on horseback or carriages?
-‘If they’d waited til 1901 they could have got the first electric tram.’
+‘If they’d waited til 1901 they could have got the first electric tram … where on earth do I know that from?’
 She thought idly.
 Having got unusually engrossed in her work she realised when the bell went that she needed to dash to registration.
-Scooting along the narrow passageway to Stafford she could have sworn someone was behind her, but when she turned round, there was no-one there.
+Scooting along the narrow passageway to their creaky classroom she could have sworn someone was behind her, but when she turned round, there was no-one there.
 She mentioned it to Lisa and Jen later as they walked up Crown Hill to catch their bus home outside Allders.

 ‘Maybe it’s was that soldier, hoping to propose to you as well!’ teased Jen.